Brilliant-Labs/bboard-tutorials-v3/ir-sense-3/ir-sense-3.md

 or set an alarm.
 This is great for projects that draw a lot of power and can be activated when being observed and de-activated when the room is empty.
-Pair this with the Record and Play click to play a noise when someone approaches for a good scare!
+Play a noise when someone approaches for a good scare!

 ![Magic](https://github.com/Brilliant-Labs/bboard-tutorials-v3/blob/master/ir-distance/magicianGif.gif?raw=true "A magician's assistant")